setxpro/Sistema-de-login/Readme.md

 [x] Create Context

-Responsabilities:
+Responsibilities:

-[x] authenticate
+[x] Authenticate

-[x] give us the info if the user is logged in or not
+[x] Give us the info if the user is logged in or not

-[] store state inside localStorage
+[x] Store state inside localStorage

-[] configure Routes inside App
+[x] Configure Routes inside App

+[] Configure Public Layout

+[] Configure Private Layout